 "Yes, or perhaps more like a scarf that wrapped around his face, in the style of a Turk."

 "And this beggar and this masked man and this third man you saw not at all ran away from the soldiers once they had your bread?" asked the lesser soldier, his voice dripping with disdain.

-“It was as you say,” said the baker, “and that is all I know.”
-He sat down now, to indicate that, in his mind at least, the interview was over.
+"It was as you say," said the baker, "and that is all I know."
+He sat down, to indicate that, in his mind at least, the interview was over.
 The soldiers adjourned to the street to deliberate.

-“I believe him,” said the captain, his voice measured.
+"I believe him," he said.
 The sans-culottes looked stunned.